-Chaplain's Office Grants for service, study, or experiential learning that relates to or embodies expressions of spirituality or religious faith are awarded three times a year: for winter, spring, or summer break.
-The funds for these grants come from several sources, each of which has its own set of criteria.
-Students are encouraged to read the detailed descriptions below to determine which grants may apply to the experience for which they wish to submit an application (see the accompanying Grant Application page).
+Chaplain's Office Grants for service, study, or experiential learning that relates to or embodies expressions of spirituality or religious faith are awarded three times a year: Winter, spring, and summer breaks.
+The funds for these grants come from several sources, each has its own set of criteria.
+Students are encouraged to read the detailed descriptions below to determine which grants may apply to the experience they wish to submit a break grant application (DOC).
 Students who receive a winter or spring break grant remain eligible to apply for a summer break grant.
 Submit a grant application (login required).

 Note: Except for the Warner Hall Grant, Chaplain's Office grants may not be used to cover expenses related to credit-bearing academic courses (e.g., tuition, fees, travel, lodging, etc.).
 The application deadlines for 2015-2016 are:

 (Available for winter, spring, and summer breaks)

 Spiritual Exploration/Staley Grants are awarded to students for short-term study, service, or mission, either domestic or international, that relates to or embodies expressions of spirituality or religious faith.
 The maximum grant award is $500 for winter or spring break, and $3,000 for summer break.